-The foundation year provides a broad-based introduction to fashion and design, where you can explore and develop an understanding of the creative industries.
+The foundation year, Level 3, provides a broad-based introduction to fashion and design, where you can explore and develop an understanding of the creative industries.
+The foundation year is common to all students on the Fashion and Design bachelor's programmes.
 You will gain a basic knowledge of some of the skills and methodologies of art and design history and theory, of graphics, interiors, photography, illustration, fashion design and fashion marketing.
 You will start to learn to use your creative and thinking skills, and to develop aesthetic sensibilities in relation to design.
 You will develop visual, verbal and text-based communication skills and you will start to learn to reflect on and adapt to changing challenges and situations.
+At Level 3, theoretical studies will enable you to understand how art and design have evolved in their wider contexts.

-In the second term of Level 3, you will choose to take 2 out of 4 specialist option modules: Graphic and Digital Design, Interior Design, Fashion Design and Fashion Marketing.
+In the second term of Level 3, you will take the 'Design in Industry' module which will develop your visual communication skills within a creative industries' context.
+You will also choose to take 2 out of 4 specialist option modules.
+The modules are Graphic and Digital Design, Interior Design, Fashion Design and Fashion Marketing.
+All students wishing to progress onto the BA Interior Design programme will choose the specialist interior design module as one of their options.
 All of the specialist modules are designed to give students an introduction to the specialist area of study.
+They also provide a foundation for further study in those disciplines.
 The Interior Design specialist option will introduce you to the fundamental concepts and knowledge about interior design and will provide you with an introduction to the basic skills of research, development, drawing and making.
 You will be given the opportunity to explore and experiment with these techniques and begin to understand how they relate to three-dimensional and spatial design.
+You will be encouraged to sketch and develop your ideas through drawing, model making as well as acquiring basic skills of presentation.
+These foundation level skills and techniques will prepare you to embark on the BA (Hons) programme and will form the basis for the further development of your ideas at degree level.

+During Level 3 you will have the opportunity to review your choice of programme, and to change to one of the other programmes without loss of standing, if you have discovered that it would suit you better.
+You can always discuss this choice with your lecturers and your Module Leader or Course Leader.
 On successful completion of Level 3 you should be ready to progress onto one of the Fashion and Design BA programmes: Fashion Design, Fashion Marketing, Graphic & Digital Design or Interior Design.